-Note 16 - Regulatory Requirements
+Note 16 - Regulatory Capital and Other Requirements

-MS&Co. is a registered broker-dealer and registered futures commission merchant and, accordingly, is subject to the minimum net capital requirements of the SEC, the CFTC and the Financial Industry Regulatory Authority ("FINRA").
+MS&Co. is a registered broker-dealer and registered futures commission merchant and, accordingly, is subject to the minimum net capital requirements of the SEC and the CFTC.
 Under these rules, MS&Co. is required to maintain minimum Net Capital, as defined under SEC Rule 15c3-1, of not less than the greater of 2% of aggregate debit items arising from customer transactions, plus excess margin collateral on reverse repurchase agreements or the CFTC rule stating the risk based requirement represents the sum of 8% of customer risk maintenance margin requirement and 8% of non customer risk maintenance margin requirement, as defined.
-FINRA may require a member firm to reduce its business if net capital is less than 4% of such aggregate debit items and may prohibit a firm from expanding its business if net capital is less than 5% of such aggregate debit items.
-At June 30, 2013, MS&Co.'s Net Capital was \$6,678 which exceeded the minimum requirement by \$5,237 and included excess Net Capital of \$618 of MS Securities Services Inc. ("MSSSI"), a registered broker-dealer and a guaranteed subsidiary of MS&Co.
+At June 30, 2015, MS&Co.'s Net Capital was \$9,084 which exceeded the SEC minimum requirement by \$7,292.